7673502/triage/README.md

 docker-compose -f compose.dev.yml up
 ```
 Use the --build option  if you make changes to the [Dockerfile](backend/Dockerfile) or [pyproject.toml](backend/pyproject.toml).

+I'd recommend using [Bruno](https://www.usebruno.com/) if you want to test sending requests using a GUI instead of the command line.
+Just import the [Postman Collection](PostmanCollection.json) and you'll be set.

+## Production
+*work in progress...*

 ## Cities List
 These are the endpoints I've found that have particularly rich data